Best 1440p Monitor 2018 – Buying Guide and Reviews

 It’s apparent that most of the 1440p monitors in the list feature a high refresh rate and the adaptive sync technology for the best gaming experience possible.
 The few monitors with a low refresh rate and no adaptive sync are much more affordable and are ideal for everyday use such as casual gaming and even professional designing and photo editing.
 We’ll mostly focus on the 1440p gaming monitors here and their features, but if you’re looking for a budget, casual, or photo editing 1440p monitor, you won’t be left out as we’ll cover them as well.

 The list will be updated once new monitors are available and tested, but if we miss it or you feel like we’ve left out an exceptional 1440p monitor, let us know in the comments below.
-Some of the most anticipated 1440p monitors include a 31.5-inch curved FreeSync gaming monitor, the AOC AGON AG322QCX, the world’s thinnest monitor, the Dell S2718, and many more that were announced at the CES this year.
-Let’s cut to the chase.
+Some of the most anticipated 1440p monitors include a 31.5-inch curved FreeSync gaming monitor, the AOC AGON AG322QCX, the world’s thinnest monitor and so on.
+Let’s cut to the chase right away.

 Computer Equipment Requirements for Gaming on 1440p Resolution